-MSC Cruises unveils the upcoming flagship MSC World Asia
+MSC Cruises has unveiled the upcoming flagship MSC World Asia, scheduled to begin 7-night Mediterranean sailings from December 2026.

-The cruise line MSC Cruises has unveiled the upcoming flagship MSC World Asia, scheduled to begin 7-night Mediterranean sailings from December 2026.
-The winter 2026-2027 season will see the ship calling at ports such as Barcelona, Marseille, Genoa, Civitavecchia for Rome, Messina and Valletta; in summer 2027 the itinerary will shift slightly, replacing Civitavecchia with Naples while retaining the other ports.
+The winter 2026-2027 season will see the ship calling at ports such as Barcelona, Marseille, Genoa, Civitavecchia/Rome, Messina (Sicily) and Valletta.
+In summer 2027, the itinerary will shift slightly, replacing Civitavecchia with Naples while retaining the other ports.

-Aboard the ship there will be a dramatic dry slide, the Tree of Life @ The Spiral — an 81.3-metre slide spanning 12 decks — conceived as both a design centerpiece and a guest attraction.
+On board, there will be a dramatic dry slide, the Tree of Life @ The Spiral — an 81.3-metre slide spanning 12 decks — conceived as both a design centerpiece and a guest attraction.

-Dining will include a new Pan-Asian Street Food venue offering Southeast Asian cuisine drawn from regions such as Singapore, Thailand, Laos, Hong Kong, Vietnam and Indonesia; the restaurant will have indoor seating as well as an outdoor terrace, reflecting the ship’s commitment to diverse gastronomic experiences.
+Dining will include a new Pan-Asian Street Food venue (Deck 7) offering Southeast Asian cuisine drawn from regions such as Singapore, Thailand, Laos, Hong Kong, Vietnam and Indonesia; the restaurant will have indoor seating as well as an outdoor terrace, reflecting the ship’s commitment to diverse gastronomic experiences.

 Family-oriented amenities will expand significantly.
 In the area called The Harbour, redesigned with Asian-inspired décor, guests will find an over-water swing ride — the Cliffhanger swing ride — waterslides, a high ropes course and a children’s playground, all complemented by casual dining at a bar & bites outlet.